AdityaDurge3006/Stock_Market_SQL_Project/README.md

-# Stock_Market_SQL_Project
-This project analyzes fictional stock market data using MySQL.
-It covers sector-wise trends, company stock performance, dividend analysis, and ranking based on metrics like closing price, volatility, and moving averages.
+A SQL project analyzing Indian stock market data using company, price, and dividend tables.
+Includes queries on performance, volatility, and sector-wise insights.